PSSA celebrates 70 years of service to photography

 PSSA promotes Youth Click here

-On 24 July 2024 PSSA turned 70 and we decided to show the whole country the excellent quality of work produced by our members with this prestigious travelling print exhibition.
+On 24 July 2024 PSSA turned 70 and we decided to show the whole country the excellent quality of work produced by our members with a prestigious travelling print exhibition.

 The exhibition was introduced to the global photographic world with an article in the February 2025 issue of the FIAP magazine, FIAP News.
 Read it on the FIAP website here – scroll down to download the February 2025 issue to read the article on p66.

-The PSSA 70th Anniversary Travelling Exhibition is now in Gauteng
+The PSSA 70th Anniversary Travelling Exhibition arrives in the Western Cape

 The PSSA 70th Anniversary Travelling Exhibition spent the 2024 Festive Season and the beginning of the new year in Pretoria.